Welcome to the ANU College of Law

 Wattle is the teaching and learning site for your online course.
 You will gain access to Wattle course and program sites 24-48 hours after enrolment.
 The course sites contain information on course content, readings and assessment, convenor liaison and student forums etc. You will submit assignments in via Wattle.

 Each course has a Census date.
 If you are enrolled in a course once the course census date passes, you will remain liable for the full tuition and associated fees for that course.
 Each course in a non-standard session has its own individual census date.
 Please look up the course code on ANU Program and Courses to find the census date for that course.
+More information on Census dates can be found here.

 The ANU College of Law has a strict attendance policy for classes.
 You must attend scheduled classes.
 We assume you have taken into account all work, family, religious and other commitments when you enrol.